-Welcome to St. Peter and St. Paul School
+Welcome to the St. Peter & St. Paul CE Primary School

 “Striving for excellence together in a caring Christian community.”

 RESPECT COMPASSION COURAGE

 As a Church school, we believe that people grow in mind, body and spirit.
 Christian values are the foundation of our teaching and our ethos as we strive together for excellence for all.
 We aim for each member of our school community to fully engage in the great adventure that is Primary education.

 Working together, we aim for all of our school community to become: